The light that you can see during a Sunrise is incredible. And I have a hard time describing what it feels like to see the Sun as it rises.

 With the ND filter you can extend the exposure time.
 This can be used, for example, to convey motion in the clouds or a nice silk effect in the water.

-If you want to become an expert using filters, I recommend you to read our definitive guide on long exposure photography with lens filters.
+If you want to become an expert using filters, I recommend you to read our lens filters photography guide.

 Do a bracketing (8)